DETAILED ACTION

 Hwang does not expressly disclose a first side surface inclined with respect to the second surface at a first obtuse angle, and a second side surface inclined with respect to the fourth surface at a second obtuse angle, wherein each of the first and second obtuse angles is about 100° to about 130°.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of a first side surface inclined with respect to the second surface at a first obtuse angle, and a second side surface inclined with respect to the fourth surface at a second obtuse angle to Hwang’s device to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of a first side surface inclined with respect to the second surface at a first angle, and a second side surface inclined with respect to the fourth surface at a second angle to Hwang’s device to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Lee’s feature of wherein each of the first and second obtuse angles is about 100° to about 130° to the combination of Hwang and Watanabe to reduce stress in the pad structure ([0035], Lee).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Chang’s feature of wherein at least one the first or the second angles are obtuse to the combination of Hwang and Watanabe to reduce a whole thickness of the semiconductor package ([0002], Chang).

-Re: Claim 15, Hwang modified by Watanabe and Lee discloses the semiconductor package of claim 14, wherein the first pad (154, Fig. 2, Hwang) has a trapezoidal shape (23 with trapezoidal shape from Watanabe applied to 154’s Hwang).
+Re: Claim 15, Hwang modified by Watanabe and Chang discloses the semiconductor package of claim 14, wherein the first pad (154, Fig. 2, Hwang) has a trapezoidal shape (23 with trapezoidal shape from Watanabe applied to 154’s Hwang).

 However, the Applicant has not presented persuasive evidence that the claimed

 “first obtuse angle and the second obtuse angle different from each other” is for a particular purpose that is critical to the overall claimed invention (i.e. the invention would not work without the specific claimed first obtuse angle and the second obtuse angle different from each other).
 Also, the applicant has not shown that the claimed “difference of the claimed first obtuse angle and the second obtuse angle” produces a result that was new or unexpected enough to patentably distinguish the claimed invention over the cited prior art.
-At meantime, Watanabe discloses “first obtuse angle and the second obtuse angle similar from each other” in Fig. 1, therefore, the obtuse angles are a result effective variable.
+At meantime, Watanabe discloses “first angle and the second angle similar from each other” in Fig. 1, therefore, the obtuse angles are a result effective variable.
 It has been held that is not inventive to discover the optimum first obtuse angle and the second obtuse angle by routine experimentation (In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955), MPEP 2144.05 II).

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to add the first obtuse angle and the second obtuse angle different from each other to the rest of the claimed invention to improve the bonding characteristics of the device.

-Re: Claim 17, Hwang modified by Watanabe and Lee discloses the semiconductor package of claim 14, wherein the first semiconductor chip (100A, Fig. 2, Hwang) further comprises a first circuit layer (120 semiconductor device layer including wiring layers in [0022], Figs. 1, 2, Hwang) below the first substrate (110-bottom, Fig. 2, Hwang), a lower pad (pad-170 a lower pad connected to connection bump 170 in [0039], Fig. 1, Hwang) below the first circuit layer (120, Fig. 2, Hwang), and a first through-electrode (130 through-electrodes in [0023], Figs. 1, 2, Hwang) extending through (Figs. 1, 2, Hwang) the first substrate (110-bottom, Fig. 2, Hwang) and electrically connecting the first pad (154, Fig. 2, Hwang) and the lower pad (pad-170, Fig. 2, Hwang).
+Re: Claim 17, Hwang modified by Watanabe and Chang discloses the semiconductor package of claim 14, wherein the first semiconductor chip (100A, Fig. 2, Hwang) further comprises a first circuit layer (120 semiconductor device layer including wiring layers in [0022], Figs. 1, 2, Hwang) below the first substrate (110-bottom, Fig. 2, Hwang), a lower pad (pad-170 a lower pad connected to connection bump 170 in [0039], Fig. 1, Hwang) below the first circuit layer (120, Fig. 2, Hwang), and a first through-electrode (130 through-electrodes in [0023], Figs. 1, 2, Hwang) extending through (Figs. 1, 2, Hwang) the first substrate (110-bottom, Fig. 2, Hwang) and electrically connecting the first pad (154, Fig. 2, Hwang) and the lower pad (pad-170, Fig. 2, Hwang).

-Claim(s) 18-19 is/are rejected under AIA 35 U.S.C.
-103 as being unpatentable over Hwang et al. (US 20200135699 A1), in view of Mun et al. (US 20230335580 A1, hereinafter Mun), in view of Watanabe (US 20210280545 A1, hereinafter Watanabe) and further in view of Lee (US 20180315620 A1, hereinafter Lee).
+Claim(s) 18-19 and 27 is/are rejected under AIA 35 U.S.C.
+103 as being unpatentable over Hwang et al. (US 20200135699 A1, of the record), in view of Mun et al. (US 20230335580 A1, hereinafter Mun, of the record), in view of Watanabe (US 20210280545 A1, hereinafter Watanabe, of the record) and further in view Chang et al. (US 20210210423 A1, hereinafter Chang).

 Re: Independent Claim 18, Hwang discloses a semiconductor package (Fig. 1) comprising: